Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 merchantDetails.salesOrganizationId

-Set this field to the sales organization identifier.
+Set the value to the sales organization identifier.

 merchantDetails.subMerchantId